snastase/snastase.github.io/_pages/cv.md

 ## Invited talks
 ---

+**Nastase, S. A.** (2023, August). *Learning a shared linguistic space for transmitting our thoughts to others*.
+Invited talk at Fudan University, Shanghai, China.

 **Nastase, S. A.**, Zaid Zada, & Hasson, U. (2023, August). *Predicting brain activity from word embeddings during natural language comprehension*.
 Invited workshop at Jiangsu Normal University, Xuzhou, China.

 **Nastase, S. A.** (2023, August). *Learning a shared linguistic space for transmitting our thoughts to others*.
 Invited talk at Jiangsu Normal University, Xuzhou, China.